Goddard, Maryland

-Goddard is an unincorporated community and former census-designated place (CDP) in Prince George's County, Maryland, United States.
+Goddard is an unincorporated community in Prince George's County, Maryland, United States.
 It was named after the physicist Robert H. Goddard.
+For statistical purposes, the United States Census Bureau had defined the community as a census-designated place (CDP).
 The population was 5,554 in the 2000 census.
 The area was no longer a census-designated place as of the 2010 census.
+NASA’s Goddard Space Flight Center is partially located in the former CDP.